karais89/EasyStateMachine/README.md

 Simple state machine for [Unity3d](http://unity3d.com/) written in C#.

-This package is still mostly for programmers: only some Functions and Transitions are currently implemented.
+The goal of this package is to create the visual scripting solution, just like Playmaker, but it is still mostly for programmers: only some Functions and Transitions are currently implemented.

 ##Usage